misael-diaz/Demo-BDX/README.md

 open-source projects such as [LAMMPS](https://github.com/lammps/lammps).

-Hopefully the demo can be understood as is without comments all over the place even for developers that are not familiar with Brownian dynamics simulations.
+Hopefully the demo can be understood as is without comments all over the place even for developers who are not familiar with Brownian dynamics simulations.

 ## Rationale for not using the STL

-We do not intend to rely on the STL because there's no real need to develop this application.
+We do not intend to rely on the STL because there's no real need for developing this application.
 We know how many entities we will simulate beforehand and that number will not change throughout the simulation.
 We are also able to optimize the application (via domain